 A&M BBQ

-A&M’s Kris Austin (of Austin’s Southern Smoke BBQ) is among the faithful believers of investing time in worth-the-wait barbecue, turning muscly cuts of beef and pork into soulful Texas-style, smoke-ringed slices of joy with the proper Southern ratio of fat to meat, meaning just enough but not too much.
-Brisket is what you’re here for, and after 12 hours of white oak and almond wood smoke and 10 hours of resting, it’s just about right and ready to serve.
+A&M’s Kris Austin (of Austin’s Southern Smoke BBQ) believes in investing time in worth-the-wait barbecue, turning muscly cuts of beef and pork into soulful Texas-style, smoke-ringed slices of joy with the proper Southern ratio of fat to meat — just enough but not too much.
+Brisket is what you’re here for.
+After 12 hours of white oak and almond wood smoke and 10 hours of resting, it’s just about right and ready to serve.
 The Mississippi-born Austin has barbecue in his soul, having learned the craft from his mother, aunts and uncles.
-As with any good apprentice, it took years for the tongs to pass to Austin, who just keeps working to get it perfect.
-495 S. Main St., Sebastopol, 707-888-1315, ambbqllc.com
+Like any good apprentice, it took years for the tongs to pass to Austin, who keeps working to perfect his barbecue.
+495 S. Main St., Sebastopol.
+707-888-1315, ambbqllc.com

 Sweet T’s Restaurant + Bar

-Sweet T’s continues serving the southern comfort food locals love.
-Aside from their acclaimed fried chicken and Mississippi mud pie, you can’t go wrong with one of Sweet T’s barbecue plates, such as the smoked tri-tip plate with fried okra, black-eyed peas and biscuits.
-9098 Brooks Road S., Windsor, 707-687-5185, sweettssouthern.com
+Sweet T’s continues serving the Southern comfort food locals love.
+Besides their acclaimed fried chicken and Mississippi mud pie, you can’t go wrong with one of the barbecue plates, like the smoked tri-tip plate with fried okra, black-eyed peas and biscuits.
+9098 Brooks Road S., Windsor.
+707-687-5185, sweettssouthern.com

 KINSmoke

-Southern meets Western-style barbecue at KINSmoke, where grilling and smoking tender meats is elevated to an art form.
-With its finger-licking good St. Louis-style pork ribs, succulent pulled pork and brisket sandwich, and sweet cornbread muffins, it’s easy to see why KINSmoke consistently gets rave reviews.
-304 Center St., Healdsburg, 707-473-8440, kinsmoke.com
+Southern meets Western-style barbecue at KINSmoke, where grilling and smoking tender meats is an art form.
+With its finger-licking good St. Louis-style pork ribs, succulent pulled pork and brisket sandwiches, as well as sweet cornbread muffins, it’s easy to see why this barbecue spot consistently gets rave reviews.
+304 Center St., Healdsburg.
+707-473-8440, kinsmoke.com

-Find barbecued chicken (and other meats) served however you like it — in a hefty burrito, on corn tortilla tacos with fresh salsa, on a salad with generous amounts of fresh avocado, or served whole with a choice of two sides, such as beans, rice, coleslaw and potato salad.
-706 E. Washington St., Petaluma, 707-971-7549, coolgri.wixsite.com/website
+Find barbecued chicken and other meats served however you prefer — in a hefty burrito, on corn tortilla tacos with fresh salsa, on a salad with fresh avocado, or served whole with a choice of two sides, like beans, rice, coleslaw or potato salad.
+706 E. Washington St., Petaluma.
+707-971-7549, coolgri.wixsite.com/website

 Saucy Mama’s Jook Joint

-Traditional soul food and Louisiana barbecue from a local family with southern roots, Saucy Mama’s hits all the marks when it comes to serving up comfort food with a heavy helping of hospitality.
-Best bets for a classic southern barbecue feast here are the hot links, fall-off-the-bone BBQ Pork Ribs and the Flintstones-inspired Yabba Dabba Beef Rib.
-Entrees come with cornbread and two extras — choose from such sides as okra, mac and cheese, collard greens, potato salad, and red beans and rice.
+Traditional soul food and Louisiana barbecue from a local family with Southern roots, Saucy Mama’s hits all the marks when it comes to serving up comfort food with a heavy helping of hospitality.
+Best bets for a classic southern barbecue feast here are the hot links, fall-off-the-bone pork ribs and the Flintstones-inspired Yabba Dabba Beef Rib.
+Entrees come with cornbread and two extras — choose from sides like okra, mac and cheese, collard greens, potato salad, and red beans and rice.
 Don’t miss the sweet potato pie for dessert if you’re going for an authentic southern treat.
 16632 Highway 116, Guerneville.
 707-604-7184, saucymamasjookjoint.com

 Legacy BBQ

-Joe Edwards III’s father, a Louisiana native, was the pitmaster at Porter Street BBQ in Cotati where The Jaded Toad is now.
-Today, Edwards continues in his father’s footstep at his catering business Legacy BBQ, which he runs out of a commissary kitchen, complete with a wood burning smoker.
+Joe Edwards III’s father, a Louisiana native, was the pitmaster at Porter Street BBQ in Cotati, where Galvan’s Beer Garden is now.
+Today, Edwards continues in his father’s footsteps with his catering business, Legacy BBQ, which he runs out of a commissary kitchen, complete with a wood-burning smoker.
 He hopes to grow it into something bigger, to pick up where his father left off.
-For now, he recreates family recipes from memory, like glossy baby back ribs, glazed lightly with barbecue sauce; St. Louis cut pork spareribs, with a dry mahogany-hued rub; and beef ribs, cooked low and slow for half a day or more over hickory smoke.
-On Instagram @legacybbq707.
-Contact: lgcybbq@gmail.com
+For now, he recreates family recipes from memory, like glossy baby back ribs lightly glazed with barbecue sauce; St. Louis-cut pork spareribs with a dry, mahogany-hued rub; and beef ribs, cooked low and slow for half a day or more over hickory smoke.
+Available for catering; currently weekends only. legacybbqsoco.com

 Canevari’s Delicatessen